A Comprehensive List of Meteorology Schools in the US

 The program in Atmospheric Science at the University of California, Davis, features small class sizes and increased opportunities for interaction with faculty members.
 This program is housed in the College of Agricultural and Environmental Science and is a part of the Department of Land, Air, and Water Resources.

-Students conduct observations, make use of specialized instruments, develop advanced theoretical frameworks, and construct models while being closely supervised by teachers and mentors.
+Students conduct observations, use specialized instruments, develop advanced theoretical frameworks, and construct models while closely supervised by teachers and mentors.

-Students in the program collaborate closely with scientists from a variety of disciplines to identify new lines of investigation, which fosters students who are both thoughtful and innovative.
+Students in the program collaborate closely with scientists from various disciplines to identify new lines of investigation, which fosters thoughtful and innovative students.

 The efforts put in by these students have been acknowledged by professional organizations such as the American Meteorological Society (AMS).
-Because of the work that they did investigate the impact that climate change and climate variability have on ozone pollution, undergraduate researchers participating in the program were awarded two of the six scholarships that were made available by the American Meteorological Society (AMS).
+Because of their work investigating climate change and climate variability’s impact on ozone pollution, undergraduate researchers participating in the program were awarded two of the six scholarships made available by the American Meteorological Society (AMS).

 In addition, students at Davis have the opportunity to participate in initiatives such as the Extreme Weather group.
-The members of the group do research on a variety of severe weather phenomena, including extratropical and tropical cyclones, atmospheric blocks, and other phenomena.
-They investigate the possibility of socioeconomic damage being caused by the events in question.
+The group members do research on various severe weather phenomena, including extratropical and tropical cyclones, atmospheric blocks, and other phenomena.
+They investigate the possibility of socioeconomic damage caused by the events in question.

 University of Georgia